tilltmk/filespacer/README.md

 ### Extract Zip File

 > [!NOTE]
-> Make sure your input zip file is valid and not corrupted.
+> Make sure your input zip file is valid

 1. Click "Retrieve Zip-File" to select a `.zip` file.